Actions

 The Actions function displays existing actions in a grid, or a table.

-Each line of the table represents a business process that has been matched or linked with a business transaction or entity.
-The unique identification reference, the Action ID, is used in Sage X3 Change control action plans.
+Each line of the table represents a business process that's matched or linked with a business transaction or entity.
+The unique identification reference, the Action ID is used in Change Control action plans.

 Action panel